mojo-executor/mojo-executor/README.md

 News
 ====

+*  1 Sep 2021 &mdash; Mojo Executor 2.3.2 released (by Nick Cross) with various bug fixes and minor improvements
+* 21 Nov 2019 &mdash; Mojo Executor 2.3.1 released (by Nick Cross) with various bug fixes and minor improvements
 -  4 May 2017 &mdash; Mojo Executor 2.3.0 released (by Nick Cross) with various bug fixes and minor improvements.
 - 27 Mar 2014 &mdash; Mojo Executor 1.5.2 released with support for Maven 2 through 3.1.
 - 12 Feb 2014 &mdash; I'm looking for a new maintainer for this project.
 If you're interested, please get in touch!